 “Yeah, yeah.
 I’m fine,” Benni said.
 “I’m just, you know.
 This is a big thing.”

-Benni had arrived at Adrick’s door less than ten minutes ago, unannounced.
+Benni had arrived at Adrick’s door less than ten minutes ago, unannounced, in the real instead of as a projection.
 The sun hadn’t even begun to peek over the horizon.
 Adrick had set the AR of his loft to transition to daylight at a more rapid pace, to help him wake up.
 He found that the simulated sunlight provided by his lens fooled his body into thinking it was actually day far better than turning on the physical lights.

 “You still haven’t said what the ‘thing’ is, though,” Adrick said.
 Admittedly, he knew it had to be something about the shadow.
 Knowing that, however, wasn’t quite sufficient to understand Benni’s state.
 He took the seat across from Benni at the table.
 “Did you even sleep last night?”